programmatordev/kirby-starter/README.md

 ### Assets

-All assets files should be included in the `assets` folder in the root directory:
+All assets should be included in the `assets` folder in the root directory:

-- `assets/css` for CSS files
+- `assets/styles` for CSS files
-- `assets/js` for JS files
+- `assets/scripts` for JS files
 - `assets/images` for images
 - `assets/fonts` for fonts